 If your plan does not meet the MCC standards you may face a tax penalty.

 How is MCC compliance being reported and monitored?

-By January 31, 2014, Blue Cross Blue Shield of Massachusetts will issue 2013 MA 1099-HC forms to qualifying subscribers residing in Massachusetts who were enrolled in a Blue Cross Blue Shield of Massachusetts health plan at any time during the calendar year.
+Blue Cross Blue Shield of Massachusetts issues MA 1099-HC forms to qualifying subscribers residing in Massachusetts who are enrolled in a Blue Cross Blue Shield of Massachusetts health plan at any time during the calendar year.